If You Can't Find The Answers In Our FAQ's, Give Us a Call!

 If your home doesn't sell after the listing period ends, you can extend your listing for (30% off) or have a new listing (with “zero days of the market”) for 20% off.
 Our Florida sales statistics indicate 120 days on the market is the average for our sellers.

-Re-enter Listing after it expires: This renewal is essentially a brand-new listing.
+Re-enter Listing after it expires: This renewal is essentially a brand new listing.
 We will re-enter the listing in the MLS which will create a new MLS number and MAY start the listing at “0” (Zero) DOM (days on market).
-The cost for this type of renewal is 20% off the current program price.
+The cost for this type of renewal is 20% off of the current program price.

 **NOTE: Certain MLS systems have restrictions on how days on market are handled.
 MLS Rules and Regulations change periodically and GetMoreOffers makes no guarantees on how an individual MLS will display Days On Market.

-***For My Florida Regional MLS Listings, per MLS Rules and Regulations, a broker cannot re-enter a listing with a new MLS ID number for 30 days after it has expired or has been withdrawn.
-To do so before 30 days is an immediate $500 fine and possible board suspension for the Broker.
+For example, My Florida Regional MLS Listings, per MLS Rules and Regulations, a broker cannot re-enter a listing with a new MLS ID number for 30 days after it has expired or has been withdrawn.
+To do so before 30 days is an immediate $500 fine.

 Yes.
-If you would like to list your property For Rent only, You can use our Rental ADDvantage™ program, which costs $199.00.
-If you would like to list your property for rent and for sale, you can add a rental listing on to your main program for an additional $199.00.
+If you would like to list your property For Rent only, You can use our Rental MLS program, which costs $349.00.
+If you would like to list your property for rent and for sale, you can add a rental listing on to your main program for an additional $349.00.

 It depends on the area.
 Our system allows you to select commission of between $100-$5000.
-Customarily, one month rent is offered but in many parts of Florida, half of a month rent or even $300-800 will work.
+For example, in Florida, customarily, one month rent is offered but in many parts of Florida, half of a month rent or even $300-800 will work.

 Be sure that you have correctly typed your username and password into the proper areas.